Algorithms for Sequence Analysis

 Sequence information is ubiquitous in many application domains.
 Handling the large amounts of sequence data produced by todays DNA sequencing machines is particularly challenging.
 This lecture addresses classic as well as recent advanced algorithms for the analysis of large sequence databases.
 Topics include: full text search without index, approximate pattern matching, index structures such as suffix trees and suffix arrays, Burrows-Wheeler transform and the FM index.
 These algorithms are introduced in the context of modern software packages routinely employed for analysis of large DNA sequencing datasets.

 Course material will be available here: password protected area.

 ReferencesWe will mostly make use of the following books during the lecture (all available in the library):

-Gonzalo Navarro & Mathieu Raffinot - Flexible Pattern Matching in Strings
+- Navarro and Raffinot - Flexible Pattern Matching in Strings

 - Mäkinen, Belazzougui, Cunial, Tomescu - Genome-Scale Algorithm Design